History of Nintendo: Wii U

-In April 2011, Nintendo announced a successor the Wii, giving it the codename "Project Cafe".
-Details on the console came at the company's E3 press conference in June 2011, where it was revealed to be named the "Wii U".
+In 2011, Nintendo announced a successor the Wii, codenamed "Project Cafe".
+More details came at E3 2011 where it was revealed as the "Wii U".
 Chris Zeigler wrote for The Verge: "Nintendo says [the "Wii U"] name underscores the fact that the gaming experience is all about you".
-The console was partially the traditional "box" with a processor that connects to a monitor such as a TV, but the Wii U's distinguishing feature was the Wii U GamePad.
-The GamePad is a touchscreen display and controller, which includes a microphone, gyroscope, and camera, and which is wirelessly connected to the "box".
-Nintendo showed the GamePad's display having many possible implementations in games, such as displaying the perspective of a rifle scope in a game, magnifying details of a TV depending on which area of the TV the GamePad's gyroscope was aimed at.
-The company also said the console would output high-definition video (HD), be backwards compatible with Wii games and accessories, and support some form of video conferencing.
+The console was partially the traditional "box" with a processor that connects to a monitor such as a TV, but the Wii U's distinguishing feature was the Wii U GamePad, a touchscreen display and controller which is wirelessly connected to the "box", and includes a microphone, gyroscope, and camera.
+Nintendo showed the possible implementations of the GamePad's display in games, such as showing the perspective of a rifle scope in a game, magnifying details of a TV depending on which area of the TV the GamePad's gyroscope was aimed at.
+The company said the Wii U would output high-definition video (HD), be backwards compatible with Wii games and accessories, and support some form of video conferencing.

-In the early 2010s, Nintendo's profits fell to lows not seen during their history as a video game company.
-For the fiscal year ending March 31, 2012, the company reported $530 million in losses on $8 billion in revenue, their first annual loss since 1981.
-The game industry as a whole had had weaker sales in early 2012, but Nintendo was further hurt by a weak start for the 3DS, and a decline in Wii sales.
+In the early 2010s, Nintendo's profits fell to lows not seen during their history as a gaming company.
+For the fiscal year ending March 31, 2012, it reported $530 million in losses on $8 billion in revenue, their first annual loss since 1981.
+The game industry as a whole had had weaker sales that year, but Nintendo was further hurt by a weak start for the 3DS, and declining Wii sales.
 Erik Kain wrote for Forbes that the posting "makes sales of the upcoming Wii U all the more crucial".
-Nick Wingfield wrote for The New York Times that Nintendo might be helped by developing games for mobile devices like the iPhone and iPod Touch, which had a larger gaming market as those devices grew more important in culture; he wrote that this was unlikely, thought, as Nintendo only made software for its hardware— in 2011, Iwata had said mobile gaming was incompatible with the company's identity.
-Gaming industry executives, Wingfield reported, "say [Nintendo's decision] represents a missed opportunity, allowing a new generation of game brands, like Angry Birds, to emerge unchallenged on mobile devices, much as Disney did in another realm years ago by allowing Pixar to own computer animation."
-As a concession, Fils-Aimé said that Nintendo was considering "allow[ing] people to buy its games through mobile phones and have them delivered to their Nintendo devices."
+Nick Wingfield wrote for The New York Times that Nintendo could be helped by developing games for mobile devices like the iPhone, which had an increasing gaming market as those devices grew more important in culture; he wrote that this was unlikely, though, as Nintendo only made software for its hardware—in 2011, Iwata said mobile gaming was incompatible with Nintendo's identity.
+Industry executives were reported as saying the decision "represents a missed opportunity, allowing a new generation of game brands, like Angry Birds, to emerge unchallenged on mobile devices, much as Disney did [years] ago by allowing Pixar to own computer animation."